 Susan K. Boardman Biography

-Susan has lived in Fairfield County, Connecticut for the past twenty six years and has had a private practice for the last twelve years.
+Susan lived in Fairfield County, Connecticut for twenty eight years and she has recently moved back to the Philadelphia area where she grew up.
+She has had a private practice for the last fifteen years.
 She received her Ph.D. in social psychology from Columbia University.

 As a mediator, she specializes in how group dynamics, personality, and gender differences affect family communication and conflict resolution.
 Formerly an Instructor at the International Center for Cooperation and Conflict Resolution, and Adjunct Associate Professor of Psychology and Education at Teachers College, Columbia University, for five years she served as a mediator for court appointed custody and visitation cases for Community Mediation Services in New York City.